c-razo/Cloud-Freedom/docs/multi-user-setup.md

    - **Email Address**: For password recovery and notifications.
    - **Password**: (Optional) Set a temporary password or allow the user to create their own.
 5. Assign the user to a group (e.g., "Family," "Team") if applicable.

+> 📷 **Add Screenshot Here**: Show the "Add New User" interface in Nextcloud, highlighting the fields for username, email, and group assignment.

 ---